IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The Resource Notification Subscriber that supports this option shall be able to be grouped with a DSUB Document Metadata Subscriber, shall implement the Resource Subscription Search [ITI-113] transaction and could not implement the Resource Subscription [ITI-110] transaction.

-The Resource Notification Broker that supports this option shall be able to be grouped with a DSUB Document Metadata Notification Broker, could not implement the Resource Subscription [ITI-110] transaction and the Resource Notify [ITI-112] transaction.
+The Resource Notification Broker that supports this option shall be able to be grouped with a DSUB Document Metadata Notification Broker, could not implement the Resource Subscription [ITI-110] transaction and the Resource Notify [ITI-112] transaction.-->

 <a name="Updating-events"> </a>

-#### 1:54.2.2 Updates to document sharing resources option
+#### 1:54.2.1 Updates to document sharing resources option

 This option consents to include in the notification events also the updating and deleting of the Resources which could be subscribed.
 In an XDS enviroment, this option permits to consider the updating and deleting events determinated by Update Document Set [ITI-57] transaction operations or by Remove Metadata [ITI-62] transaction operations to DocumentEntry, Folder, and Association Objects.